-GSI is an indirect, wholly-owned operating subsidiary of GSG and depends on GSG for capital and funding.
+GSI is an indirect, wholly-owned operating subsidiary of GSG and depends on GSG. for capital and funding.
 The credit ratings of GSI and those of GSG are important to GSI's liquidity.
 A reduction in GSI's and/or GSG's credit ratings could adversely affect GSI's liquidity and competitive position, increase borrowing costs, limit access to the capital markets or funding from GSG or trigger obligations under certain provisions in some trading and collateralised financing contracts.
 Under these provisions, counterparties could be permitted to terminate contracts with GSI or GSG or require additional collateral.
 Termination of trading and collateralised financing contracts could cause losses and impair liquidity by requiring GSG or GSI to find other sources of financing or to make significant cash payments or securities movements.

-GSI's and GSG's cost of obtaining long-term unsecured funding is directly related to both the credit spreads of GSI and GSG.
+GSI's cost of obtaining long-term unsecured funding is directly related to both the credit spreads of GSI and GSG.
 Increases in the credit spreads of GSI and/or GSG can significantly increase the cost of this funding.
 Changes in credit spreads are continuous, market-driven, and subject at times to unpredictable and highly volatile movements.
-The credit spreads of GSI and/or GSG are also influenced by market perceptions of its and/or GSG's creditworthiness.
-In addition, the credit spreads of GSI and/or GSG may be influenced by movements in the costs to purchasers of credit default swaps referenced to GSG's long-term debt.
+The credit spreads of GSI and/or GSG are also influenced by market perceptions of its and/or GSG's creditworthiness and movements in the costs to purchasers of credit default swaps referenced to GSG's long-term debt.
 The market for credit default swaps has proven to be extremely volatile and at times has lacked a high degree of transparency or liquidity.

 Regulatory changes relating to liquidity may also negatively impact GSI's results of operations and competitive position.
-Recently, numerous regulations have been adopted or proposed to introduce more stringent liquidity requirements for large financial institutions.
+Numerous regulations have been adopted or proposed to introduce more stringent liquidity requirements for large financial institutions.
 These regulations address, among other matters, liquidity stress testing, minimum liquidity requirements, wholesale funding, restrictions on short-term debt and structured notes issued by top-tier holding companies and prohibitions on parent guarantees that are subject to certain cross-defaults.
-New and prospective liquidity-related regulations may overlap with, and be impacted by, other regulatory changes, including new rules relating to minimum long-term debt requirements and TLAC, guidance on the treatment of brokered deposits and the capital, leverage and resolution and recovery frameworks applicable to large financial institutions.
-Given the overlap and complex interactions among these new and prospective regulations, they may have unintended cumulative effects, and their full impact will remain uncertain until implementation of post-financial crisis regulatory reform is complete.
+New and prospective liquidity-related regulations may overlap with, and be impacted by, other regulatory changes, including rules relating to minimum long-term debt requirements and TLAC, capital, leverage and resolution and recovery frameworks applicable to large financial institutions.
+Given the overlapping and complex interactions among these new and prospective regulations, they may have unintended cumulative effects, and their full impact will remain uncertain, while regulatory reforms are being adopted and market practices develop.

-(v) Risks relating to resolution and recovery planning
+(vi) Risks relating to resolution and recovery planning

 The circumstances in which a resolution authority would exercise its "bail-in" powers to recapitalise a failing entity by writing down its unsecured debt or converting it into equity are uncertain.
-If these powers were to be exercised (or if there was a suggestion that they could be exercised) in respect of GSI, such exercise would likely have a material adverse effect on the value of debt investments in GSI, including a potential loss of some or all of such investment.
-Furthermore, the suggestion that such powers were to be exercised could also have an adverse impact on the value of such investments.
+If these powers were to be exercised (or if there was a suggestion that they could be exercised) in respect of GSI, such exercise would likely have a material adverse effect on the value of debt investments in GSI, including a potential loss of some or all of such investments.

-(vi) Risks relating to credit markets
+(vii) Risks related to credit markets